ejeschke/ginga/doc/manual/operation.rst

 [RV] The image can also be transformed in the channel Preferences (see :ref:`preferences_transform`) which has checkboxes for flip X, flip Y, swap XY and a box for rotation by degrees.

+.. rubric:: Footnotes

+.. [#f1] Some image viewers or graphing programs use the term "limits"
+         for what we call "cut levels".

+.. [#f2] What some programs call a "contrast/bias" adjustment.